royneary/mod_push/README.md

 The response to an enable request with configuration form will include those values that have been accepted for the new configuration.

+####restrict access
+The option `access_backends` allows restricting access to the app server backends using ejabberd's acl feature. `access_backends` may be defined in the mod_push section.
+The default value is `all`.
+The example configuration only allows local XMPP users to use the app server.

 ###App server configuration
 You can set up multiple app server backends for the different push notification services.
 This is not required, your users can use external app servers too.

 ####Common options
 * `register_host`: the app server host where users can register.
-Should be the XMPP server host, so users don't have to guess it (no service discovery implemented yet).
+Must be a subdomain of the XMPP server hostname or the XMPP server hostname itself.
+The advantage of choosing the XMPP server hostname is that clients don't have to guess any subdomain (XEP-0357 does not define service discovery for finding app servers).
 * `pubsub_host`: the pubsub_host of the backend
 * `type`: apns|gcm|mozilla|ubuntu|wns
 * `app_name`: the name of the app the backend is configured for, will be send to the user when service discovery is done on the register_host; the default value is "any", but that's only a valid value for backend types that don't require developer credentials, that is ubuntu and mozilla